-Surveying and Mapping Technology
+Surveying and Geomatics

-Our program emphasizes boundary surveying and includes history, legal principles of boundary location, evaluating property corners, describing land, calculating land areas, and using the Texas Coordinate System, computer mapping and geographic information systems.
+Our program emphasizes boundary surveying and includes history, legal principles of boundary location, evaluating property corners, describing the land, calculating land areas, and using the Texas Coordinate System, computer mapping and geographic information systems.
 You will also study mapping, route surveying, control surveying, the Global Positioning System (GPS), electronic data collection and an introduction to 3D laser scanning.

-For students who wish to advance their career: Some students only wish to only obtain a Certificate of Proficiency or an Associates degree from TJC and do not intend to get a bachelors degree.
+For students who wish to advance their career: Some students only wish to only obtain a Certificate of Proficiency or an Associates degree from TJC and do not intend to get a bachelor's degree.
 This option will provide a great career as a Crew Chief or a Survey Office Technician.

-Surveying and Mapping Technology (AAS)
+Surveying and Geomatics (AAS)

 After successful completion of our two-year program, you will earn the Associate of Applied Science degree.
 Graduates can enter the workforce as well-trained surveying technicians or can transfer to a four-year program in surveying such as the one conducted at University of Texas-Tyler to earn a bachelor’s degree.
 (To become a registered professional land surveyor, a bachelor’s degree is required for professional licensure in Texas.)

-Surveying and Mapping Technology (Certificate)
+Surveying and Geomatics (Certificate)

 A one-year certificate of proficiency is available to students completing certain designated courses.
 Graduates can enter the workforce as well-trained surveying technicians.